 One of the reasons that this activity is so inspiring is that little has changed in its delivery over the past decades.
 It is still the same raw, beautiful, and unplugged outdoor experience that it has always been.

 The Right Preparation is Key to These Activities.

-The worst feeling is to hike your way out there only to realize that a highly important piece of your kit is sitting at home.
+The worst feeling in the backcountry is to hike your way out there only to realize that a highly important piece of your kit is sitting at home.
 It has an immediate effect of sapping your confidence, and will continually haunt your mind throughout the rest of the experience.

 We have all made these mistakes at one time or another.
 I still remember the gutting feeling of hiking 10 miles into the backcountry to one of my favorite hot springs and realizing that I had forgotten a key cooking ingredient for the main courses.
 Cooking oil.
-Doesn’t sound like a major mistake, but boy was it a hassle cooking all the food out there.
-Turned out to be a tough ask to find a viable replacement for this in the outdoors.
-The cleanups turned out to be prolonged and immense.
-Thankfully I was hiking with mates, and they were far more forgiving than clients would have been.

 Keep in mind that it can be tough to absolutely ensure that your campers are fully packed despite your best efforts of immediately checking the packs before departure.